aaaaaa123456789/bsp/specification.md

 ```

 This instruction calculates the SHA-1 hash of the current contents of the file buffer (the current file pointer is not
-read or updated by this instruction), and compares it to the hash stored in the patch space at the specified address.
+read or updated by this instruction), and compares it to the hash stored in patch space at the specified address.
+The
-The hash is stored as a 20-byte value, most significant byte first for convenience.
+hash is stored as a 20-byte value, most significant byte first for convenience.
 The hash is to be calculated as
 specified by the formal specification in [RFC 3174][rfc3174].

 The comparison returns a bit mask, which sets a bit for each byte that fails the comparison: bit 0 is set if the first